Aedrian87/Rune-Manager/README.md

 8- Go to the second tab, edit your required substats at speed, +6, +9 and +12 and it will tell you which runes to sell, which to upgrade for a better calculation and even let you filter them and play around with them.

-Special thanks to, u/Porksmash, u/Xzandro and whoever made that conversion tool, please don't sue my ass.
+Special thanks to, u/Porksmash, u/Xzandro and whoever made that parsing tool, please don't sue my ass.